 - a protruding belly that lacks a feminine shape?

 - a puffy-looking lower pubic area that lacks a masculine or feminine shape?

 - an indistinguishable waistline that looks like you still might be about to give birth long after you last had a child?

 - looking particularly ‘bottom heavy’ and out of balance in relation to your upper body?

 You may be a candidate for either a Belt Lipectomy or a Tummy Tuck

 A belt lipectomy can result in a less-bulky, less-out-of-balance lower body appearance.
 It can help give you a more pleasing lower body contours, as well as a flatter stomach and a more attractive hip and waist area.

 Our leading Plastic Surgeons for Belt Lipectomy Abdominoplasty Surgery in Melbourne and Sydney use precise body contouring and shaping techniques with additional liposuction if necessary to get a great overall result, as well as Rapid Recovery healing protocols to help with your post-surgical recovery.
 If you’re not sure if a Belt Lipectomy or a standard Tummy Tuck will suit you best, ask one of our Leading Surgeons.
-A Patient Care Advisor can help answer your preliminary questions and get you in touch with one of our Surgeons for a consultation.
+A Patient Care Coordinator can help answer your preliminary questions and get you in touch with one of our Surgeons for a consultation.

 Our Melbourne team also offers you FRAXEL treatments to minimise your post-abdominoplasty scarring — and there’s quite a long incision required for a Belt Lipectomy -so Fraxel may really help (so does having patience, for scars settle significantly over the first 12 months post-surgery).